lutece-platform/lutece-chat-plugin-botpress/README.md

 Three modes of integration are possible:

-* mode 1: The cat is in the form of a web page (classic XPage)
+* mode 1: The Chatbot is in the form of a web page (classic XPage)
-* mode 2: The cat comes in a popup that opens with a button at the bottom right of any page of the site
+* mode 2: The Chatbot comes in a popup that opens with a button at the bottom right of any page of the site
-* mode 3: The cat is integrated in // iframe // in another site
+* mode 3: The Chatbot is integrated in *iframe* in another site

 To integrate a BotPress bot the only information needed is its identifier and the address of the server